acactown/acactown/README.md

   - k6

 funFacts:
-  - To be honest, I hate YAML but I learned how to live with it! # Yeah, who doesn't <love><repeating>everything</repeating></love>?
+  - To be honest, I hate YAML but, I learned how to live with it! # Yeah, who doesn't <love><repeating>everything</repeating></love>?
-  - I review it more than 50 Github profiles before create my own one # 🧩 This profile is like a Frankenstein profile
+  - I reviewed more than 50 Github profiles before creating my one # 🧩 This profile is like a Frankenstein profile
 ```

 ## ⚡ Stats